Sah2Sah2/Lab1-CloudAdmin_RunningShoesCataloguing/README.md

 # ReactDockerMySql

-This project is a full-stack web application using React, Node.js, and MySQL, all running in Docker containers.
+This web application allows users to add and view a list of running shoes, including details like brand, model, and distance.
+It consists of a React (React.js + Vite) frontend for interacting with the app, a Node.js backend API for handling requests, and a MySQL database for storing the data.
+All parts run in separate Docker containers.

 ---